 Isolation, Purification and Maintenance of Endophytes

-Isolation of endophytes from roots and leaves of sorghum was standardized through surface disinfection involving sequential treatment with 70% ethanol and 0.1 % mercuric chloride for five minutes each followed by washing with sterile distilled water four times before and after second chemical treatment which was modified from the protocol described by de Fretes et al. (2018).
-Sterility check maintained using final washings was found free from any colony growth.
+Isolation of endophytes from roots and leaves of sorghum was standardized through surface disinfection involving sequential treatment with 70% ethanol and 0.1 % mercuric chloride for five minutes each followed by washing with sterile distilled water four times before and after second chemical treatment which was modified from the protocol described by de Fretes et al. (2018).repetition of methodology.
+Please delete Sterility check maintained using final washings was found free from any colony growth.
 Variability in colony occurrence was observed between whole leaf samples and root/ leaf segments with further variations noted at different dilution levels.
 The colonies were regarded as endophytes after being confirmed, by obtaining colony free plates kept as sterility checks as described by Anjum and Chandra (2015).
 Of the obtained colonies 38 isolates were selected for their purification using streak plate method.
 3 isolates from root and 10 isolates from leaves were separated for antagonistic studies.
-Endophytic bacteria were designated based on their respective plant part of origin.
+Endophytic bacteria were designated based on their respective plant part of origin..
+Do not repeat procedure.

 Table 1.
 Bacterial endophytic isolates, abbreviation and source